reyestech/PowerShell-Win-Troubleshoot-Toolkit/README.md

 ---

+## Connections
 ### 3️⃣ Get‑ActiveConnections

 ## Conclusion-Ex

 Malware often hides by attaching itself in plain sight and piggybacking on legitimate processes.
 This script displays all established outbound TCP connections, identifying each with the corresponding process name and the user who initiated it.
-This allows analysts to quickly identify unauthorized beacons or channels used for data exfiltration.
+This allows analysts to identify unauthorized beacons or channels used for data exfiltration quickly.

 **How it works**